-What was once a stable will be transformed into a new residence hall with modern amenities
+What was once a stable has been transformed into a new residence hall with modern amenities

-A combination of single and double units will be available to offer a range of living environments.
-The new layout will offer 86 new beds to the campus.
+A combination of single and double units are available to offer a range of living environments.
+The new layout adds 86 new beds to the campus.

 A Storied History

 The current Mayfield Hall is on the site of the Joseph Sinnott family’s stables.
 When the Society of the Holy Child Jesus purchased the land that is now Rosemont College, the stable was converted for use as a science building, an art studio, and an auditorium in 1921.